-Advanced Android Development is offered as an elective course to undergraduates by selected universities and colleges in India.
-If you'd like to offer Advanced Android Development at your university or college, contact the Google Developers Training team at email@example.com.
+Selected universities and colleges in India offer Advanced Android Development to undergraduates as an elective course.
+If you'd like to offer Advanced Android Development at your university or college, contact the Google Developers Training team at firstname.lastname@example.org.

 What does the course cover?